Restrictions on the processor models

 - No device-accurate MicroTLB is implemented.

-- All memory accesses are atomic and are performed in programmer’s view order.
+- All memory accesses are atomic and are performed in Programmer’s View (PV) order.
 Unaligned accesses are always performed as byte transfers.

 - Some instruction sequences are executed atomically so that system time does not advance during their execution.
-This can sometimes have an effect in sequential access of device registers where devices are expecting time to move on between each access.
+This difference in behavior can affect sequential access of device registers where devices are expecting time to move on between each access.

 - Interrupts are not taken at every instruction boundary.

 - Integration and test registers are not implemented.